department-for-transport/dftlab-yolo-vehiclecounting/README.md

 imgaug

 ### 1. Data preparation
-Download the Raccoon dataset from from https://github.com/nikitalpopov/vedai
+Download the VEDAI dataset from from https://github.com/nikitalpopov/vedai

 Organize the dataset into 4 folders: